nus-cs2103-AY2425S1/ip/README.md

 1. Download the JAR file
 2. In your terminal, navigate to the directory containing the JAR file
-3. type in the command "java -jar "maxine.jar""
+3. type in the command `java -jar "maxine.jar"`

 NOTE: When you first use Maxine, it is expected that the command line may print some error messages in the command line